 Things to Do in Alanya

-The Red Tower is the most well known tower forming part of the Alanya Castle in Alanya, Turkey.
+The Red Tower (Kızıl Kule) is the most well known tower in Alanya Castle, Turkey.
 The castle was built in the 13th century and was used as a defensive fortification until the time of the Ottoman Empire.
 Today it is a museum offering visitors a chance to explore the history of this area.
 The view from the castle is striking due to is location 820 feet high on a rocky peninsula that sticks out into the Mediterranean Sea.
 From here you can see the beach town of Alanya, the sea itself, the Pamphylian plain and Cilician mountains.

 The Red Tower stands 95 feet tall and is one of 140 towers that surround the castle.
 It is the start and end of four miles of walls that once protected the castle from invaders.
 The walls pass through the battlements, the Citadel, several bastions, the arsenal, and the shipyard before reconnecting with the Red Tower.

-The Alanya Shipyard is the dock area of Alanya, Turkey and is also referred too as Tersane.
+The Alanya Shipyard is the historic dock area of Alanya, Turkey and is also referred too as Alanya Tersanesi or, occasionally, Alanya Tersane.
 The shipyard dates back to the 3rd century BC, although the shipyard you'll see today was built in 1226.
 At one point it was the main naval base for the Seljuk navy, and it is one of the only remaining preserved Seljuk shipyard.
 During the late 1400s, Alanya became an important port for trading with other Mediterranean countries such as Egypt, Syria, and Cyprus.

 Today it is the best preserved dockyard on the Mediterranean basin.
 It consists of five docks that are more than 180 feet long.
 It is an open air museum connected with the Alanya Castle.
 The defensive walls of the castle, which stretch for four miles, go through the Alanya Shipyard and connect with the Red Tower.
 Those who visit the shipyard and castle will be rewarded with views of the sea, the surrounding countryside, impressive mountains, and the city itself.